How to setup a Gatsby site on AWS using GitHub Actions - Part 3: Continuous Deployment with GitHub Actions

 ${{ secrets.SECRET_NAME }}

-syntax to the workfile file in the appropriate locations. - Commit this new file into master and it push up to GitHub (it's fine to do this as part of a Pull Request workflow).
-The deployment should begin.
+- Commit this new file into main and it push up to GitHub (it's fine to create a Pull Request first and then review/merge).
+Once merged the deployment should begin.

 - In GitHub take a look at the Actions tab, you should be able to see the console output as your site is deployed to AWS!